It is all on my blog.

 Something else that would amaze me, if not people who have read my stories, is if I got my latest story published by malcolmdown.co.uk/titles.html, this would enable the book to be seen by readers on www.eden.co.uk/christian-books/.

-My success would be no surprise to some of the people who have read my writing for years, but then again, I always underestimated my ability as a writer, even in the glory days of my Science Fiction series.
+My success would be no surprise to some of the people who have read my writing for years, but then again, I always underestimated my ability as a writer, even in the days when my Science Fiction series was selling well.

 I get asked if there are sequels planned for A Homecoming and God Walks These Dark Hills, or if I plan to extend Ghosts don't dance?